Welcome to the 2nd annual Indian Creek Trail Poetry Walk!

-The Poetry Walk is a work in progress.
-As it continues to evolve, our goal is to reflect and celebrate the natural and cultural history of the Mid-Columbia Gorge.
-If you wish to share comments or have questions, please send an email to gorgepoetrywalk@gmail.com.
-All donations are tax deductible through the Hood River Library Foundation.
+The Indian Creek Trail Poetry Walk is a collaboration of the Hood River County Library District and The Hood River Valley Parks and Recreation District.
+The goal of the Poetry Walk is to reflect and celebrate the natural and cultural history and beauty of the Mid-Columbia Gorge.
+To share comments or ask questions, send an email to gorgepoetrywalk@gmail.com.
+Please support the Poetry Walk with a tax deductible donation.

 AFTER EVER